scania-digital-design-system/tegel/CREATING-COMPONENT.md

 npm run build
 npm start
 ```
-This will compile your code and start a local server with storybook where you can test your new component.
+This will compile your code and start a local server with Storybook where you can test your new component.

 ### 6. Write Tests
 Write tests using Playwright for your new component to ensure it works as expected and adheres to the design system's standards.